 - feeling as if you have no purpose in life

 - losing the desire to engage in social activities

 - feeling as if your life isn’t worth living if you don’t have your loved one

-Call 911 or have someone take you to an emergency room if you experience thoughts of suicide or harming yourself.
-You can also call the National Suicide Prevention Lifeline to speak to a professional at 800-273-8255.
+Note: If you have thoughts of suicide or harming yourself, call 911 or have someone take you to an emergency room.
+You can also call the National Suicide Prevention Lifeline at 800-273-8255.